 These projects more often than not require planning permission as they involve builds that fall outside the remit of allowances like Permitted Development Rights due to their size and impact on neighbours.

 Architect’s input and experience with these kinds of builds is an invaluable asset, and can save both the deputy and the client time and money.
 Having an expert to help liaise with Building Control will also be very importantto ensure that the proposed accommodation meets British Standards

 In these cases, the architect works to meet the needs of the client via their deputy, and their plans will adapt the existing home, or provide new infrastructure and accommodation to allow the client to stay in their home, if considered appropriate.

 An architect experienced in this type of project is a real ally in what can be a complex process – a deputy needs to be able to delegate to competent professionals delivering top-quality standards that are familiar with the steps and bureaucratic documentation needed not only for the project, but into the future.
 By way of example, we can also provide the documents necessary for your yearly report to the Office of the Public Guardian as proof of good financial housekeeping.

 The bespoke designs we create for this type of project always have the full approval of the client and deputy, case managers, occupational therapists and solicitors before work starts.
 This ensures that the works are completed exactly as agreed by the parties involved, with full control of cost and design.

-Whether you’re a solicitor acting as a deputy for a client, or a family member designated as such, if you need help with architectural solutions and inclusive design, give us a call at Lapworth Architects on 0121 455 0032 with any questions or to arrange your free consultation.
+Whether you’re acting as a deputy for a client, or a family member designated as such, if you need help with architectural solutions and inclusive design, call us at Lapworth Architects on 0121 455 0032 with any questions or to arrange your free consultation.